Domaine Jean-Louis Chave

 Jean-Louis Chave in his family cellar

-The Chave family has been making wine in the Rhône Valley since 1481, and after 16 generations tending the vineyards of Hermitage, the name has become synonymous with the appellation itself.
-This long stewardship has made Domaine Jean-Louis Chave one of the Northern Rhône’s great treasures, guided by a philosophy in which the vineyard defines the wine, blending defines Hermitage, and the cellar’s role is simply to preserve what the land gives.
+The Chave family has been making wine in the Rhône Valley since 1481, and after 16 generations on the hill of Hermitage, the name has become synonymous with the appellation itself.
+This long stewardship has established Domaine Jean-Louis Chave as one of the Northern Rhône’s great benchmarks, guided by a philosophy in which the vineyard defines the wine, blending defines Hermitage, and the cellar’s role is to preserve what the land provides.

-At the heart of the domaine’s work is a meticulous, parcel-by-parcel approach to farming and vinification, preserving the identity of each terroir.
-Vineyards are harvested and fermented separately, and extraction and élevage are adapted to each vintage rather than following a fixed formula.
-Blending is considered the essential step, uniting the complementary qualities of Hermitage’s historic sites into a complete and harmonious wine.
+At the core of the domaine’s work is a meticulous parcel-by-parcel approach.
+Each vineyard is farmed, harvested and vinified separately, with extraction and élevage adapted to the conditions of the vintage rather than any fixed formula.
+Blending remains the essential step, bringing together the complementary qualities of Hermitage’s historic lieux-dits into a complete and harmonious whole.

-Beyond Hermitage, Jean-Louis has devoted decades to the restoration of ancient terraces and historic vineyards in Saint-Joseph, reflecting a deep generational commitment to preserving the region’s heritage.
-Today, under the guidance of Jean-Louis and his wife Erin, the domaine remains a benchmark for traditionally made, terroir-driven wines of exceptional precision, longevity, and sense of place, and a valued longtime partner of Grand Cru Selections.
+Beyond Hermitage, Jean-Louis has spent decades restoring ancient terraces in Saint-Joseph, underscoring a deep commitment to preserving the region’s heritage.
+Today, alongside his wife Erin, he continues to guide the domaine as a reference point for classically made, terroir-driven wines of precision, longevity, and place, and as a longstanding partner and friend of Grand Cru Selections.

 In 1995, Jean-Louis also founded JL Chave Sélections, originally a négociant project that has gradually evolved to rely largely on estate-grown fruit as replanted family vineyards came into production.
 The range now includes Saint-Joseph, Crozes-Hermitage, Côtes-du-Rhône and Hermitage, all crafted with the same respect for terroir and traditional methods that define the domaine.